 If you have legally changed your name and/or gender and wish to have this reflected in your official student record, complete the Legal Name or Gender Change Form available on the Registrar’s web site.

-You may edit your gender identity with WPI or list your preferred name in applications at WPI.
+You may edit your gender identity with WPI or list your lived or preferred name in applications at WPI.
 This includes the campus directory, your email display name, your WPI ID card, and Workday profile and class roster listings.

 How to change your name in Workday*:

 - Click on the Personal Information icon and then click either Change Legal Name or Preferred Name, as applicable.

 - Important: Remember to click Submit when finished!

 If you would like to edit your username or WPI ID Card, please confidentially contact Emily Perlow, Assistant Dean of Students, email@example.com, located in the Dean of Students Office in the Rubin Campus Center.

 Otherwise, your legal name and gender will continue to be used in systems that require it, for example: financial records, government reporting, official University records, medical records.
 This change can currently be made by completing the Legal Name or Gender Change form.

 *Please note: if guardians are given access to your Workday account, they are able to see any changes.
 You are not required to provide access to your Workday account.

 The Career Development Center offers a wide variety of tips and support for LGBTQIAP+ students when it comes to the job search.
 Download the LGBTQIAP+ Student Resources tipsheet (PDF) for information on identifying LGBTQIAP+ friendly employers, coming out at work, and more.